WorldPeaceWin/Hello-World/README.md

 I HAVE SKYPE BUT RARELY USE IT NOR THE PHONES(I HAVE 3, USE NONE),!
 I DO RAPID EMAIL RESPONSES.

 WPW

+All of the above was created in 2016, now I am taking a course in Ruby on Rails and I come back to GitHub, having even forgotten that I had an account open here.